Making C Code Prettier

 Use of C23 typeof in macros

 That's a useful example for typeof operator: inferring some macro argument type.
-But there's a more useful and immediate side to it, like Go's := and C# var: auto.
+But there's a more useful and immediate side to it, like Go's := and C# C# var: auto.

 auto i = 3;